SamVain/RunPilot/README.md

 ---

 ## Project Status
-RunPilot is currently in the design and prototyping phase.
+RunPilot is currently in the early foundation stage.
-Our current goals are to:
+The goals are to:

-- Define a vision and scope
+- Deliver a stable local runner
-- lock in the v0.1 MVP
+- Support metrics logging and search
-- Set up a basic project structure and tooling
+- Refine the CLI and UX

-If you find this repo and it looks empty, it just means the work is still in the very early stages.
+- Prepare for future cloud execution model

 ---